Castlereagh–Canning duel: The origins and rise of Castlereagh and Canning

 Upon Pitt's return to the office of Prime Minister in 1804, Castlereagh retained his previous office and assumed the additional role of Leader of the House of Commons, thereby relieving Pitt, whose health was already failing, of the burden of attending to the House of Commons.
 Apart from Pitt, he was the only Cabinet member in the House of Commons.
 He also became Secretary of State for War and the Colonies.
 Castlereagh, who had already established a reputation as a reliable and capable administrator during his tenure as a Cabinet minister, thus ascended to become an indispensable figure within the government.
 In contrast, the ambitious Canning was compelled to accept a relatively insignificant post outside the Cabinet and was also overlooked for subsequent Cabinet vacancies.
 Canning felt humiliated by these slights and considered resignation.
 In a candid talk with Pitt, Canning poured out his grievances.
 He complained about the preferment of Castlereagh ahead of himself, yet at the same time claiming he had no animus against Castlereagh.
 Pitt promised him the next open Cabinet post, but died in January 1806, whereupon William Grenville and Charles James Fox formed the Ministry of All the Talents.

 Canning and Castlereagh were not involved in the formation of the government.
-In accordance with an arrangement with other young "Pittites", including Spencer Perceval, the group collectively went to the opposition benches.
+In accordance with an arrangement with other young "Pittites", including Spencer Perceval and Lord Hawkesbury, the group collectively went to the opposition benches.
 After the death of Fox, Grenville tried to strengthen his government and split the group by making overtures to Canning and possibly Perceval, while ignoring the other two.
 Grenville's scheme came to nothing, as Canning declined his offer.
 But in a letter to his wife, he listed the other colleagues he might have been able to bring over with him and marked them according to various criteria.
 Castlereagh alone was awarded no positive scores at all.
 For the biographer John Campbell, this is an indication that Castlereagh had already become Canning's bête noire.